Paul Methuen (diplomat): Diplomatic career

 Methuen went to Lisbon in 1691, when his father was appointed minister there.
-He gained valuable diplomatic experience and the esteem of King Pedro.
+He gained valuable diplomatic experience and the esteem of Peter II of Portugal.
 During two absences of his father, he became chargé d'affaires, rising to Minister on his father's appointment as Lord Chancellor of Ireland in 1697.
 He was unable to prevent a Portuguese-French alliance in 1701.
 When his father returned to Portugal as a special envoy in 1702, they were successful in breaking the alliance in 1703.
 That led to the Methuen commercial treaty between England and Portugal, the basis of Britain's monopoly of Portuguese trade for much of the 18th century.
 His father remained in Portugal as ambassador.
 In 1705, Methuen served with the army, being present at the capture of Gibraltar.
 On his return to England to obtain military supplies he was appointed Minister to Savoy, but succeeded his father as ambassador to Portugal on the latter's death in July 1706.
+While he was in Portugal, the Kingdom of England became the Kingdom of Great Britain following the ratification of the Acts of Union 1707, resulting in Methuen becoming the first ambassador of Great Britain to Portugal.